0xRomain/hello-scone/readme.md

 - 4. publish the new created image
     - `docker push romaintalentlayer/tee-scone-hello-world:1.0.0-test`
     - notice: tee-debug flag in the image name, the built image is actually in TEE debug mode, this allows you to have some debug features while developping the app.
 Once you are happy with the debug app, contact us to go to production!
-- 5. Deploy the TEE app on iExec
+- 5. Prepare and configure the TEE app on iExec
     - prepare: `iexec app init --tee`
+    - update with our own config:
+        - mrenclave > heapSize: heap size in bytes, update it with --heap option value used in sconify.sh script during TEE image build: how do we got heapSize and fingerprint ?
+        - mrenclave > fingerprint of the enclave code (mrenclave), without 0x prefix, see how to retrieve it below

 ## how it works